plausible/website/_posts/2021-03-16-best-web-analytics-plugins-for-wordpress-sites.md

 ![Plausible Analytics dashboard](/assets/images/privacy-focused-web-analytics.png)

 Plausible Analytics WordPress plugin is installed on hundreds of WordPress sites and Plausible is trusted by thousands of paying subscribers to deliver their website and business insights.
-[The analytics script itself is very lightweight](https://plausible.io/lightweight-web-analytics) and comes at 1.2 KB.
+[The analytics script itself is very lightweight](https://plausible.io/lightweight-web-analytics).

 Plausible is open source but it is not free to use.
 There's a free 30-day trial and if you choose to stay with Plausible, you'll need to get on a subscription plan.
 We choose the subscription business model rather than surveillance capitalism and are operating a sustainable project funded solely by subscribers' fees.